michaelhawkins/madmass/README.md

 * Start a feature/bugfix branch
 * Commit and push until you are happy with your contribution
 * Make sure to add tests for it.
 This is important so I don't break it in a future version unintentionally.

-**Note:** MADMASS is currently an experimental project.
-If you are willing to contribute please contact the developers first.
-They will be happy to introduce you to the project and guide you in the learning process.

 Credits
 -------